CHARACTER EDUCATION SITES

 Hand In Hand Parenting

 Classes, resources, and lots of support for parents of young children and professionals who work with them.
 For over 20 years, Parenting by Connection has brought parents practical tools to resolve universal family challenges.

 Character Edu Partnership

 This site offers resources and information in advocating for the inclusion of character education in schools.
 Included here are Q&A’s, news related to character education, and the CEP’s “Eleven Principles of Effective Character Education.”

 This site includes lesson plans, resources, and an explanation of the “Six Pillars of Character.”
 Character Counts! is a nonprofit coalition of organizations, schools, and communities that have committed to instilling the core values in young people.

-Presented by SUNY-Cortland, this site is a valuable resource on character education for teachers and others interested in the subject.
-Included are articles, resources, explanations, and more.
+This site is presented by SUNY-Cortland, it is a very valuable resource on the subject of character education for teachers and others who are interested in the subject.
+Included are various articles, resources, explanations, and much more.

 Life Skills 4 Kids